Hi, I’m Hoa Nguyen.

 Teaching

 I strongly believe that student engagement in classroom/research comes from understanding the nature of the problem, and from the fluency of using tools (e.g., using software, using learned facts, and using learned abstractions) for problem-solving.
-As an extensive user of coding agents (Copilot, Gemini, and Claude), I strongly believe that the understanding the problem and the fluency are even more important in the AI/LLM era as these factors help students formulate the right questions to the AI.
+As an extensive user of coding agents (Copilot, Gemini, and Claude), I strongly believe that the understanding of the problem and the fluency are even more important in the AI/LLM era as these factors help students formulate the right questions to the AI.

 Previous Works